SMaityCodes/WebFrontHome/README.md

   - access the site using the following url on browser from any other machine on the same network:

     `http://172.26.23.122:5500/index.html`
+    - use your IP in the above (or loopback address)
   - note that "LiveServer" hosts the web-application in port-no. 5500.
 For other web-hosting applications, port no. may be different